 Who is eligible to apply for a scholarship?

-Any student who attends a traditional public school in Hillsborough County and is currently in the 6th through 12th grade can apply for a scholarship.
-There may also be some scholarships for Hillsborough County Public School Employees wishing to further their education.
+Any student who attends a public school in Hillsborough County and is currently in the 6th-9th or 12th grade can apply for a scholarship.
+There are also 2 scholarships for Hillsborough County Public School Employees wishing to further their education.

 How do I apply for a scholarship with the Hillsborough Education Foundation?

 In order to apply for any of the Foundation scholarships, you only need to complete one online scholarship application.
 To start an application, go to the ‘Types of Scholarships’ tab, click on the tab APPLY FOR A SCHOLARSHIP tab or the application links on the type of scholarships page.
-You will be instructed to create a user name and password to start the application.
+You will be instructed to enter your email address and create a password to start the application.
 Please regiser using the student name, not the parent name.
-You will be able to save the application and come back later to complete it.
+You will be able to save the application and come back later to complete it until the deadline.
 Once you have finished your application, a list of eligible scholarships will appear.
 Some may have additional questions that you must answer to apply.
 You will be automatically applied to others with no further questions.

 How are the applications scored?

 Your application will be reviewed by a minimum of three different community volunteers.
-Each reviewer will give the application a score (1-100) based on a variety of factors such as financial need, GPA, your essay, and the overall perception of the application (this includes, extracurricular activities, community service, etc.).
-The scholarship recipients are selected based on the highest ranked application.
-Each student chosen will receive the largest possible scholarship they qualify for or multiple scholarships not to exceed $2500.
+Each reviewer will give the application a score (1-100) based on a variety of factors such as financial need, GPA, your essay, extracurricular & community service activities and the overall perception of the application (spelling and grammar).
+Scholarship recipients are selected based on the highest ranked application.
+Each recipient will always receive the largest possible scholarship they rank highest in or a combination of multiple scholarships up to $2500.

-How much money is awarded with a Hillsborough Education Foundation Scholarship?
+How much money is a Hillsborough Education Foundation Scholarship?

 If you are in the 6th-9th grade, you may recieve a 2 year community college scholarship all the way up to a 4 year university Florida Prepaid Scholarship.
 If you are a senior, the range is $1,000-$10,000.
-Please note that some scholarships of $4,000 and above are considered ‘multi-year’ scholarships and will be paid out over a 4-year period.
+Please note that some scholarships of $4,000 and above are considered ‘multi-year’ scholarships and may be paid out over a 4-year period.

 What can the funds be used for?